-Throughout most medical offices and hospitals, Point of Care mobile medical carts are the new norm for doctors and nurses.
+Throughout most medical offices and hospitals, Point of Care mobile medical carts is the new norm for doctors and nurses.
 Not only do they increase efficiency in time and mobility, but they also decrease errors that routinely cost the healthcare industry billions of dollars each year.

 Because mobile medical carts are so easy to maneuver and transport, doctors and nurses can have access to their patients’ vital medical records right at their fingertips.
 They can also transport supplies and tools necessary for any procedure, allowing them to have more direct patient care and quality time with their patients.